hpc-carpentry/hpc-carpentry.github.io/pages/workshops.md

 ### <i class="fas fa-vial"></i> Testing understanding

-Instructors use challenges (or quizes) throughout the training to test what learners have grasped.
+Instructors use challenges (or quizzes) throughout the training to test what learners have grasped.
 Responses help the Instructor see what learners are missing, or what misconceptions might need to be addressed.
 This allows for any confusion to be cleared up before the class moves on so no-one gets left behind.

 ### <i class="fas fa-calculator"></i> Limiting the amount taught